Skip to main content

 6. Enable Git Metadata When Needed

-Git metadata enrichment (CODE_ENABLE_GIT_METADATA=true) adds significant value for analytics — ownership reports, tech debt detection, hotspot analysis.
+Git metadata enrichment (TRAJECTORY_GIT_ENABLED=true) adds significant value for analytics — ownership reports, tech debt detection, hotspot analysis.
 Enrichment runs concurrently with embedding and does not increase indexing time.
 Enable it when you plan to use rerank presets like techDebt, hotspots, ownership, or codeReview.

 Troubleshooting